 13. Hang out where your candidates are

 Passive talent can be an elusive bunch, often not responding to nudges on LinkedIn.
 The solution is to meet them where they live online.
 Amazon’s posting of its AWS jobs on the controversial dating site Tinder is an extreme case in point.
-Other examples are McDonald’s use of Snapchat and Goldman Sachs use of Spotify.
+Below are some more examples:

 14. Hiring happy hours